BoD/SimpleWatchface/README.md

 SimpleWatchface
 ===============

-A very simple Watchface for Android Wear (using the non public API).
+A very simple Watchface for Android Wear.
+Some features:
+- A big font that fits the whole screen
+- Color presets
+- Configure colors directly on the watch
+- Send a background picture from your phone

 Licence
 -------